slang-legacy/jsonvcs/Readme.md

 and support metadata
 provide method to calculate doc at specific point... needs to start w/ current obj and work backwards... maybe let the obj nearist in time, be passed to that function to shortcut the calculation process maybe add caching for docs so old versions of the doc can be stored w/out needing to be calculated... not really needed yet since revisions would be minimal on the CSD

+#how it works
+versions stored in one document... lightweight versioning w/ only 1 doc being manipulated "reverse diffs" - the current state of the doc is readily avaliable, compiling all the diffs on to the current version (starting from the most recent), brings you back to the original doc

+revisions stored in format specified by json patch http://tools.ietf.org/id/draft-ietf-appsawg-json-patch-02.html

+#anatomy of a version controlled doc
+see the [specification](./docs/document.schema.json), written in JSON-schema

+#what it doesn't do
+mongo_vcs isn't good at tracking revisions to large chunks of text.
+If you want to use it for this, split your text into an array of lines. mongo_vcs is made to track revisions to structured data, but doesn't look inside of basic datatypes like strings, or integers.

+Mongo_vcs also doesn't provide complex operations like branching or merging.
+Right now, all history is "linear".
+If you want to do any of that fancy stuff, either roll your own VCS or store your data in text files & use git.